mezzio/mezzio/docs/book/v3/getting-started/quick-start.md

 The `public/index.php` file will `require` the `config/pipeline.php` file, and _invoke_ the returned result.
-When it invokes it, it passes the application instance, a `Zend\Expressive\MiddlewareFactory` instance, and the PSR-11 container you are using.
+When it invokes it, it passes the application instance, a `Mezzio\MiddlewareFactory` instance, and the PSR-11 container you are using.

 The full example then looks something like this: